-South Africa reports new success in saving newborns from HIVJuly 19th, 2012 in HIV & AIDS /
+South Africa reports new success in saving newborns from HIVJuly 19, 2012 in Medicine & Health / HIV & AIDS

 About 117,000 babies were saved from HIV infection last year under South Africa's scheme to prevent mothers from passing on the disease during childbirth, health official said Thursday.